-- Debit Cards and Check Cards pull funds from a checking account or a money market account (but generally not savings accounts).
+- Debit cards and check cards: They pull funds from a checking account or a money market account (but generally not savings accounts).
 They can be used to withdraw cash and make purchases.

-- Prepaid Debit Cards can be loaded with funds when you add money to the card, and you can withdraw cash and use the card for purchases.
-Prepaid cards are an option for people who don't have a bank account due to distrust of banks or an inability to open an account.
+- Prepaid debit cards: These can be loaded with funds when you add money to the card, and you can withdraw cash and use the card for purchases.
+Prepaid cards are an option for people who don't have a bank account due to the distrust of banks or an inability to open an account.

-- Credit Cards allow you to borrow money, but you often have to pay high-interest rates on your loan balance.
+- Credit cards: They allow you to borrow money, but you often have to pay high interest rates on your loan balance.
 Credit cards can be used for cash advances, but you’ll pay even higher fees and interest rates to do so.

 Words to the Wise

-Before you make a withdrawal, make sure you have funds available in your account.
+Know your balance: Before you make a withdrawal, make sure you have funds available in your account.
 Even if you recently deposited funds, those funds might not yet be available for spending.
-Know your bank’s policies, and check your balance online or at the ATM so that you don’t face or create additional overdraft fees.
+Know your bank’s policies, and check your balance online or at the ATM to avoid additional overdraft fees.

-The best place to use an ATM is inside of a locked or secured building because the machines are less likely to be tampered with.
+Choose ATMs wisely: The best place to use an ATM is inside a locked or secured building because the machines are less vulnerable to tampering.
 Bank branch lobbies are a good example of these locations.
 If using ATMs on the street, pay especially close attention to any potential skimming devices and individuals watching you.